-Nehemiah was the man who grieved and mourned over the holy city of Jerusalem, which lay in ruins, with its city gate burned and charred.
-He was cup-bearer to Artaxerxes, the Persian king, and his prayer to the Lord was answered, when the king heard his lament and authorised the rebuilding of the city, with its walls and gates.
+Nehemiah was the man who grieved and mourned over the holy city of Jerusalem, which lay in ruins with its city gates burned and charred.
+He was cup-bearer to Artaxerxes the Persian king, and his prayer to the Lord was answered when the king heard his lament and authorised the rebuilding of the city, with its walls and gates.

-It was following the rebuilding of the city wall that it was necessary to re-establish the confidence of the people and re-ignite their trust in the Lord their God.
-And so Nehemiah records how elements of their past history were used to build up their enthusiasm for the present and future and to revitalise their hope in the Lord.
+It was following the rebuilding of the city wall, that it was necessary to re-establish the confidence of the people and re-ignite their trust in the Lord their God.
+And so, Nehemiah records God's hand in elements of their past history, to build up their enthusiasm for the present and the future, and to revitalise their hope in the Lord.

-The psalm of praise reminded the listeners of their forefather Abraham, who was brought out of Ur of the Chaldees and was given the promised land – for his descendants forever.
-They recalled the nation's afflictions in Egypt and reminded the congregation that it was God Who heard their cry when they were enslaved in Egypt, and God Who answered their pleas for help.
+The psalm of praise reminded the listeners of their forefather, Abraham, who was brought out of Ur of the Chaldees and was given the Promised Land for his descendants, forever.
+They recalled the nation's afflictions in Egypt and were reminded that it was God Who heard their cry when they were enslaved in Egypt, and God Who answered their pleas for help.

-As we reflect on these events of their history it is wise to consider that the Israelites are not the only ones who have drifted away from God and looked to pagan idols of wood and stone, silver and gold.
-Israel are not the only group that needs to be reminded of the God in Who they believed, and Who should command their loyalty and love.
+As we reflect on these events of their history, it is wise to consider that the Israelites are not the only ones who have drifted away from God and looked to pagan idols of wood and stone, silver and gold.
+Israel is not the only group that needs to be reminded of the God in Who they believed, and Who should command their loyalty and love.

-Heavenly Father, thank You for the many reminders, in both Old and New Testaments, of the ease with which we can leave our first love and the speed with which we can wander from the truth.
+Heavenly Father, thank You for the many reminders in both Old and New Testaments, of the ease with which we can leave our first love and the speed with which we can wander from the truth.
 Keep me on the road of righteousness and looking to Jesus.
-Keep me low at the cross and broken before You and prevent me from being dazzled by any passing fancy of this world, which can only cause me to stumble.
-May I never forget that You alone are the almighty God – the Creator of heaven and earth, and that by grace You sent Your only begotten Son to die in my place, so that by faith in Him, I may rise to life immortal – praise Your holy name, AMEN.
+Prevent me from being dazzled by any passing fancy of this world, which can only cause me to stumble.
+May I never forget that You alone are the Almighty God, the Creator of heaven and earth, and that by grace You sent Your only begotten Son to die in my place so that by faith in Him I may rise to life immortal.
+Praise Your holy name!
+AMEN.